poppy-project/poppy-docs/en/assembly-guides/ergo-jr/motor-configuration.md

 **Configure a motor**

 To configure a motor with Poppy Configure, type the command `poppy-configure ergo-jr <motor-name>` in which you replace the motor name by the corresponding one from **m1** to **m6**.
-Check that no error happens when the command is over.
+Check that no error happens when the command is over and that the last line is **Done!**.

 ![image](img/IHM/poppy-configure-terminal-output.png)